selenkarakaya/ShoppingList-with-React/README.md

 # Getting Started with Create React App

 I have started to learn React.
-This is my little project including components, useState,useEffect
+This is my little project including components, useState,useEffect.